asifrahaman13/superquery/CONTRIBUTING.md

  `pre-commit install`

 # Run the server 🚀
-You need to run the application using the following script: `uvicorn src.main:app --reload`
+You need to run the application using the following script: `poetry run uvicorn src.main:app --reload`

 ## Frontend